-My name is Dan Rimkus, and I am starting this summer as an Assistant Professor of Accounting at the University of Florida.
+My name is Dan Rimkus, and I am an Assistant Professor of Accounting at the University of Florida.

 My research primarily focuses on using lab experiments to study topics in auditing.
 In particular, I am interested in the evidence collection decisions of auditors, the willingness of client personnel to cooperate with audit requests, and how social factors influence both auditor and client decisions in an interactive environment.